-Jackie Neil - Registered manager
+Jackie Neil - Registered manager (registration with Ofsted

-Jackie is a qualified, SWE registered, social worker and a qualified therapeutic counsellor (MBACP).
+Jackie is a qualified, HCPC registered social worker.
 She holds a Level 5 diploma in leadership and management.
 Since 1997 she has worked in a range of social work settings including preventative and statutory services; a specialised secure unit for young people in conflict with the law; family group conference service and fostering.
 She has extensive and current experience in the field of fostering and working with children who have suffered developmental trauma.